kyleyasumiishi/random-quotes/README.md

 * JavaScript <code>import</code> statement
 * React components and props
 * Separation of concerns as a basic design principle for separating my software's logic into different sections
+* Understanding the reason for binding <code>this</code> in the constructor to class methods

 ## Technologies Used